Skip to main content

 If your employer chooses to postpone you, then they should write to you and let you know.

-Please note that you can choose to opt into the pension scheme during the postponement period.
+You can choose to opt into the pension scheme during the postponement period.

 Opting out